tschettervictor/truenas-iocage-zoneminder/README.md

 ## Usage

 ### Prerequisites
-The only prerequisites at this time are to have you `zoneminder-config` file set up.
-This script does not store any data outside the jail at this time.
+This script does not store any data outside the jail at this time, so there are no prerequisites.

 ### Installation
 Download the repository to a convenient directory on your TrueNAS system by changing to that directory and running `git clone https://github.com/tschettervictor/truenas-iocage-zoneminder`.
 Then change into the new `truenas-iocage-zoneminder` directory and create a file called `zoneminder-config` with your favorite text editor.
 In its minimal form, it would look like this: